 Random fact that will turn out to be important is an odd condition of her uncle’s will: any man she marries must take her name and drop his own.
 Otherwise she will forfeit the yearly £3,000.

 “Cecilia” begins with a painful slowness.
 (What I am saying?
-Despite being crowded with incident, it also continues with a painful slowness.
+Despite being crowded with incident, it continues with a painful slowness.
 For more than 1,000 pages!)
 It starts with Cecilia a little short of her majority, losing her uncle and leaving Suffolk, where she had grown up, for London.
 Her uncle has left her in the care of three guardians: the husband of her best friend from childhood (for affection); a shrewd businessman in the city (who is supposed to safeguard her fortune) and a well-connected aristocrat (who is supposed to look after her in a social sense).
 All prove disastrous.
 The businessman is a mad miser, the aristocrat a hopeless snob, and the friend’s husband a spendthrift and a gambler, who manages to lose all his own money and coerce Cecilia into lending him, bit by bit, her entire unencumbered £10,000 before, driven to despair by his debts, he shoots himself.

 The early part of “Ceclilia” is like one of Hogarth’s progresses, turned into a novel: full of “types,” dramatic incident and broad satire of 18-century society.
 Cecilia’s wealth and beauty has made her irresistible on the marriage market, and a wide variety of gentlemen are lining up to give it their best shot.
-Being posssessed of high standards and considerable discernment, though, she is isn’t too impressed by what’s on offer.
+Being possessed of high standards and considerable discernment, though, she is isn’t too impressed by what’s on offer.

 In some ways, “Cecilia” expands on Burney’s first novel, “Evelina,” in that both explore the unenviable condition of being female in 18th-century England.
 Evelina is beautiful but penniless and seemingly unprotected, and thus subject to all kinds of insult and sexual predation.
 Cecilia is insulated from the kinds of indignities Evelina faced — but her problems are only different, not less.